BEST CHOICE | BEST PRICE | ||||

 A sump pump doesn’t have to be fancy to get the job done.
 This unit from Zoeller proves that you don’t need a lot of bells and whistles.
 It might not be attractive to look at, but let’s get real.
 Emptying your basement of flood water isn’t a beauty competition.

 At just 21 pounds, this unit is actually pretty light for all that it does.
-The motor is protected against thermal overload, and its quiet.
-It has a non-clog design that is mighty handy, and a float activated switch.
+The motor is protected against thermal overload and is quiet.
+It has a non-clog design that is mighty handy and a float-activated switch.

 Zoeller M53 Installation Instructions

 Before the first use of this product, please read this MANUAL very carefully.
-This user manual has been designed to instruct you as to the proper manner in which to assemble and install the pump in a safe and efficient manner.
+This user manual has been designed to instruct you as to the proper manner in which to assemble and install the pump safely and efficiently.

 Zoeller doesn’t provide a lot of specs on how much water this pump will displace in an hour.
 We don’t like that.
 In fact, that’s the sole reason it would be hard to recommend this pump to the homeowner.
 It seems like this is a pump meant for jobs that take an hour rather than ongoing prevention of rising flood water.